WinzarH/LikertMakeR/articles/reliability_vignette.md

 - You need comparability with legacy literature

-- Items are roughly tau-equivalent
+- Items are roughly tau-equivalent (all items make equal contributions to the underlying factor)

 - You want a simple baseline estimate